The Fair Division of Hereditary Set Systems: An Improved Lower Bound

 be the total value of unallocated items in part $P\in \hat{\mathcal{P}}$ upon termination of the algorithm.
-We then denote by $s_P=\alpha-v_P$ the {\em superfluity} of part $P$.
+Recall above that $\mathcal{A}_{\tau}$ is the set of items allocated while searching for bundles of cardinality $\tau$ in Phase~$\tau$.
+We then denote by $s_P=\alpha-v_P$ the {\em superfluity} of part $P$; from the perspective of the adversary, the damage caused to agent~$i$ by this weight $s_P$ is superfluous.
 We may assume that $s_P > 0$, otherwise the procedure would have allocated agent $i$ a bundle.
 Accounting for this superfluous damage will be the second key ingredient in the proof.
+Superfluity is illustrated in Figure~\ref{fig:11/30alg} and will be studied in detail in Section~\ref{sec:keys}.

 The third idea is to exploit any laxity the procedure provides before the start of the third phase.
-Essentially the {\em laxity} $l_P$ of a part $P\in \hat{\mathcal{P}}$ is a measure of how much better the unallocated value of the part is after Phase 2 than a ``perceived" worst case.
-The fourth key idea is to amortize our accounting process.
+Essentially, the {\em laxity} $l_P$ of a part $P\in \hat{\mathcal{P}}$ is a measure of how much better the unallocated value of the part is after Phase 2 than a ``perceived" worst case.
+Equivalently, the laxity is measure of how poorly the adversary allocated items in Phase 2 if its goal is to cause the agent the worst possible damage.
+The concept of laxity is formalized in Section~\ref{sec:keys}.

+Finally, the fourth key idea is to {\em amortize} our accounting process.
 Rather than simply focus independently on items in each part of the partition~$\hat{\mathcal{P}}$, we will also redistribute values within allocated bundles that cross multiple parts in the partition.
-The concepts of superfluity and laxity are explained in Section~\ref{sec:keys} along with a description of the amortization process.
-The proof of Theorem~\ref{improvement} is then given in Section~\ref{sec:proof}.
+The technical details of this amortization process is also given in Section~\ref{sec:keys}.
+The proof of Theorem~\ref{improvement} then follows in Section~\ref{sec:proof}.
+(We remark that our proof makes no mention of an adversary because the bounds we present concerning the values in each part hold in every possible case including, of course, the worst case.)